Information Security Policy

 It is the policy of Niche Academy to regularly run a security analysis of the Niche Academy application and take action upon the results.
 This includes static analysis of the code and dynamic analysis of the live application.

-Employees are not allowed to share passwords or accounts on the systems used in creation and maintenance of the Niche Academy platform including the AWS Console, our TeamCity build server, Quickbooks, Hubspot, and Github.
+Employees are not allowed to share passwords or accounts on the systems used in creation and maintenance of the Niche Academy platform including the hosting environment, our build servers, accounting services, our website and CRM service, and our code repository.
 The only exception would be for rare cases in which licensing is for the company and more than one employee has a need to access the system.
 This would include, for example, developers who are aware of the credentials used by an API for interaction between the Niche Academy platform and a third party platform.

 Employees are granted the least amount of access absolutely required to perform their tasks.
-Developers, as a rule, don’t have commit access to the master branch of github.
-Commits to master would only be performed by one of the owners after thorough testing of a release branch.
+Developers, as a rule, don’t have commit access to the master branch of our code repository.
+Commits to master would only be performed by one of the owners or an authorized development manager after thorough testing of a release branch.

 A senior member of Niche Academy staff will perform an annual audit of Niche Academy systems to verify that there are no unauthorized or obsolete accounts this includes systems used for the following purposes: